Petition for Nondisclosure

 Is There A Waiting Period?
 Which Offenses Qualify?

-Order of Nondisclosure is a legal procedure that can be issued for felonies and misdemeanors.
+Order of Nondisclosure is a legal procedure that can be issued for felonies and misdemeanors for sealing criminal record.
 However, certain crimes like indecent exposure, assault, unlawfully carrying a weapon and others require a five-year waiting period.
 There are some offenses that do not qualify for an Order of Nondisclosure.
 For more information about Order of Nondisclosure contact Dallas criminal attorney Mark Perez.

 About Mark A. Perez, Attorney at Law

-I am an experienced Dallas criminal lawyer who has been representing clients for nearly 25 years.
+I am an experienced Dallas criminal lawyer who has been representing clients for over 30 years.
 From my office in Dallas, Texas, my firm represents clients throughout the counties and surrounding areas of Collin, Grayson, Denton, Tarrant and Kaufman.

 I engage in a broad-based criminal defense practice, representing clients in federal and state courts.
 I pride myself on being upfront and honest with my clients throughout the criminal defense process.
 I will always inform and explain the stages of your case and what the likely outcome of your case may be.